GBC-AI/solana/docs/src/proposals/rip-curl.md

 for transaction status instead of being notified, giving the false impression of higher confirmation times.
-Furthermore, what clients can poll for is limited, preventing them from making reasonable real-time decisions, such as recognizing a transaction is confirmed as soon as particular, trusted validators vote on it.
+Furthermore, what clients can poll for is limited, preventing them from making reasonable real-time decisions, such as recognizing a transaction is confirmed as soon as particular, known validators vote on it.

 ## Proposed Solution